neos1803/graphql-nestjs-upload/README.md

 ## Notes

-This is build with apollo express 2 since apollo 3 currently isn't compatible with current newest nestjs/grapqhl (^8.x)
+This is built with apollo express 2 since apollo 3 currently isn't compatible with current newest nestjs/grapqhl (^8.x)

 ## Upcoming